hipe/tmx/lib/skylab/beauty-salon/doc/issues/038-precedence-rules-for-logical-taxonomies.md

-# precedence rules for logical taxonomies :[#094]
+# precedence rules for logical taxonomies :[#038]

-(NOTE there is some spurious confusion with this node and [#bs-028.B])

-# the purpose and scope of this document..
+## the purpose and scope of this document..

 ..is to present the concept of "node" and "taxonomy", and then the concept of "axis" on top of them. we then enumerate all known axes and then propose an order of precedence for those axes.

-# understanding the meaning of "node" in this context
+## understanding the meaning of "node" in this context

 the entire skylab universe fits under one toplevel ruby module called
+::Skylab. all of its applications and in turn their support libraries (both collectively referred to under the umbrella term "sidesystems") live directly under this module.

+(we dervied the term "sidesystem" from the term "subsystem", a term that we borrowed from Apple's Cocoa universe. we may occasionally use the two interachangeably here, but nowadays we try to use the term "sidesystem" exclusively.)

-::Skylab. all of its applications and in turn their support libraries ("subsystems") live under this module, usually in a dedicated module directly under it. logically it makes one giant tree, a tree that we may refer to as the "skylab taxonomy".
+logically this whole thing makes one giant tree, a tree that we may refer to as the "skylab taxonomy".

-so in the general case, when we speak of a "node" in the context of a skylab taxonomy we are spekaing of some ruby object that exists as a constant somewhere in this tree of constants, whose rootmost node is the toplevel module Skylab.
+so in the general case, when we speak of a "node" in the context of a skylab taxonomy we are speaking of some ruby object that exists as a constant somewhere in this tree of constants, whose rootmost node is the toplevel module Skylab.